AOSSIE-Org/Agora-Web/README.md

 ## Readme

-_Rest API for [Agora](https://gitlab.com/aossie/Agora/): An Electronic Voting Library implemented in Scala_
+_Rest API for Agora Web that uses [Agora](https://gitlab.com/aossie/Agora/): An Electronic Voting Library implemented in Scala_

 This project is created using the play framework 2.6 seeds [template](https://github.com/playframework/play-scala-seed.g8).